First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Signal definition

 All other $\ttbar$ events that do not fit in any of the above categories, because they do not fulfill the acceptance requirements described in the definition of the fiducial phase space, are labelled as ``$\ttbar$+other".
-These could for example be events with semileptonic or fully hadronic $\ttbar$ decays that pass the event selection criteria outlined in Section~\ref{sec:selection}, or events for which the leptons or the particle-level jets as described above are not within the fiducial detector volume.
+These could for example be events with semileptonic or fully hadronic $\ttbar$ decays that pass the event selection criteria outlined in Section~\ref{sec:selection}, or dileptonic $\ttbar$ events for which the leptons or the particle-level jets as described above are not within the fiducial detector volume.
+These contributions are estimated from the same simulations as those used for the signal events.

 \textit{Full phase space}: The definition of the full phase space comprises dileptonic, semileptonic, and fully hadronic $\ttbar$ decays that contain in addition at least two particle-level jets with $\pt > 20\GeV$ and $\abs{\eta} < 2.4$.
 These jets must not originate from the decays of the top quarks or \PW bosons.
 There are no requirements imposed on the generator-level leptons or on the particle-level jets that result from the top quark and \PW boson decays.
 The measurement in the fiducial phase space is extrapolated to the full phase space by applying an acceptance factor, estimated from simulations, to each signal category based on the additional jet flavours.